Tyrrrz/CliWrap/Readme.md

 ### Piping

 CliWrap offers a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
-At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads and processes data coming from standard output or standard error stream.
+At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads data coming from standard output or standard error stream.

-By default, command's input pipe is configured to `PipeSource.Null` and the output and error pipes are configured to `PipeTarget.Null`.
+By default, command's input pipe is set to `PipeSource.Null` and the output and error pipes are set to `PipeTarget.Null`.
 These objects effectively represent no-op stubs that provide empty input and discard all output respectively.

 You can specify your own `PipeSource` and `PipeTarget` instances by calling the corresponding configuration methods on the command: